johnokimosh/School_District_Analysis/README.md

 ![This is an image](Resources/size_summary_B.PNG)
 Size Summary - Updated

-#### Scores by school size: No noticeable change in school spending when Thomas High School ninth grade data is omitted from the analysis.
+#### No noticeable change in school spending when Thomas High School ninth grade data is omitted from the analysis.

 ____________________________________________________________
+#### Scores by school type:

 ![This is an image](Resources/type_summary_A.PNG)
 Type Summary - Original